Travis M. Brown

 Biography

-Travis M. Brown has over a decade of experience advising both insurers and insureds on a broad range of insurance coverage issues.
-Travis began his practice on the insurer side and gained valuable insight into how insurance companies evaluate claims, both prior to and during litigation.
+Travis M. Brown is a leader of the Insurance Coverage and Risk Management practice group and manages the firm’s Dallas office.
+He has over a decade of experience advising clients on a broad range of insurance coverage issues.
+Travis began his career at an insurer-side firm with a national practice and gained valuable insight into how insurance companies evaluate claims, both prior to and during litigation.
 Now, he applies that experience and insight on the other side of the docket, to help companies ensure that their insurers honor their obligations under the policy when a claim arises.
 His primary focus is on advising contractors, owners, subcontractors, and other participants in the construction industry in disputes with their insurance companies.
 Within his coverage practice, he also frequently represents oilfield service providers, pipeline and alternative energy contractors, and other members of the oil and gas and energy industries.
 In addition, his coverage expertise extends well outside the construction context.
-In the past two years alone, he has assisted clients in securing multi-million dollar settlements or claim payments in disputes with insurers in a wide variety of cases, including a homeowners claim arising from the 2019 tornado that struck Dallas, a large commercial property/catastrophe claim related to Hurricane Harvey, and a claim for coverage under a corporate directors and officers liability policy for complex securities litigation arising out of the merger of two publicly traded companies.
+In the past two years alone, he has assisted clients in securing multi-million-dollar settlements or claim payments in disputes with insurers in a wide variety of cases, including a claim for coverage involving an e-mail spoofing/wire fraud incident, an eight-figure claim involving catastrophic property damage from the 2021 statewide freeze event in Texas, and several seven and eight-figure claims under builders risk policies.

 Education